Ultimaker/UltimakerMarlin/README.md

 Some features have been added by:
 Lampmaker, Bradley Feldman, and others...

-Main difference between UM2:
+Main changes for the UM2:
-* Added bed capacitance distance sensor.
+* Added capacitive bed distance sensor
 * Improved dual nozzle support.
 * Added commands to read nozzle eeprom data.
 * Added filament movement sensor.